fse-anonymous/Refactoring-Documentation-from-Practitioners-Perspective/README.md

 * Brief statistics about the studied projects in our sample :
 ![ImageDescription](./statistics.PNG)
 #### Manual Analysis of commit messages
-* Our tagged data after the manual analysis is provided in the file named ManualTaggedData.csv.
+* Our tagged data after the manual analysis is provided here :  [Manual tagged data](./resultsQuantitativeAnalysis.csv)

 ## Main highlights and results of the quantitative analysis is found at :